What is the flu?

 What is a flu complication?

-Most people who get the flu will recover in a few days to less than 2 weeks, but some people will develop complications (health problems such as pneumonia) as a result of the flu, some of which can be life-threatening and result in death.
+Most people who get the flu will recover in a few days to less than 2 weeks, but some people will develop complications because of the flu, some of which can be life-threatening and result in death.

 How can I protect my child against the flu?

-- Hand washing: Wash hands often with soap and running water (for as long as it takes to sing the “Happy Birthday” song twice).
-If soap and water are not available, use an alcohol-based hand rub.
-Help your child in hand washing if needed.
+Wash hands often with soap and running water (as long as it takes to sing the "Happy Birthday" song twice).
+If soap and water are not available, use an alcohol-based hand sanitizer.
+Help your child wash their hands if needed.

-- Germ control: Encourage your child to avoid touching his eyes, nose, mouth, and to use a tissue or elbow to cough or sneeze into.
+Germ control: Encourage your child to avoid touching their eyes, nose, mouth, and to use a tissue or elbow to cough or sneeze into.

 What can I do if my child gets sick?

-- Rest and fluids: Make sure your child gets plenty of rest and drinks clear fluids (water, broth, sports drinks, electrolyte beverages for infants such as Pedialyte®) to keep from becoming dehydrated.
+Rest and fluids: Make sure your child gets plenty of rest and drinks fluids to keep them from becoming dehydrated.

-- Medicines: Ask your doctor about fever-reducing medicines based on your child’s age.
-Children younger than 4 years of age should not be given over-the-counter cold medicines without approval from a health care provider.
-Aspirin should not be given to children younger than 18 years old who has the flu; this can cause a rare but serious illness called Reye's syndrome.
+Medicines: Ask your doctor about fever-reducing medicines based on your child's age.
+Children younger than 4 years of age should not be given over-the-counter cough/cold medicines without approval from a health care provider.
+Aspirin should not be given to children or teenagers who have the flu; this can cause a rare but serious illness called Reye's syndrome.
 Remember that the fever helps your child fight the infection, so it is not always necessary to give fever-reducing medicines.

-- Sick room: Keep your sick child in a separate room (sick room) in the house.
-Limit, as much as possible contact with other members of the house who are not sick.
+Sick room: Keep your sick child in a separate room (sick room) in the house.
+Limit as much contact as possible with other members of the household who are not sick.
 Make one person in the house the main caregiver for the sick child.

-- Protect pregnant women: Pregnant women should get a flu shot.
-If possible pregnant women should not be the main caregiver of a child with the flu.
+Protect pregnant women: Pregnant women should get a flu shot.
+If possible, pregnant women should not be the main caregivers of a child with the flu until they recover.

 When can my child go back to school after being sick?